 Penn State University offers a wonderful interactive tutorial to create objectives according to the ABCD method.

 Use the University of Central Florida Objective Builder to create measurable objectives according to the ABCD method.

 4. Align your module (activities, assignments, materials/technology and assessments) to the objectives.

 We all love our course content!
 As a result, it is tempting to throw everything into your course in an effort to spark that same love in the heart of your students.
 But how do students know what is important and essential to their learning?
 How do we help them focus?

 Using the learning objectives you can become more selective in what you include in your course.
 This selection process is known as alignment.
 Alignment occurs when the course component (activity, assignment, material, technology and/or assessment) will help the student meet the learning objectives.
 To get started, build a Conceptual Framework for each module.
 In this framework outline the learning by identifying the course competencies and learning objectives for the module.
 Then review the course components (each piece of your module that you identified in the module map process) and see if they fit (align), i.e. contribute to the student achieving the stated learning objective.
 If a component does not align you need to either change the objective, change the course component or if it is essential to keep this non-aligned component, make sure that it is clearly identified as supplemental.

 Tip: Make sure that your framework is as detailed as possible.
 This framework can be used to provide learners with an overview of each unit that includes what they are to learn (competencies/objectives), with what (activity, assignment, material, technology and/or assessment) and where (in class or online).
 As an option, you can add a sequence and timeframe to your framework and you have outlined a complete module schedule for your students!

-Resources: Use the Conceptual Framework Worksheet for an online course (or a hybrid course) to check your module alignment.
+Resources: Use the Module Conceptual Framework Form for a course to check your module alignment.

 5. Establish clear outcomes to assess learning.